 The written exam is followed by an oral examination, usually in the 10th week or classes or during exam week.
 During the oral exam, each faculty member on the student's committee should ask the student questions based on the students written responses (follow-up questions).
 Sometimes during oral exams, faculty find ways to encourage the student to bridge the three subject areas on which they were tested and find parallels or intersections between their three areas of study.
 At the end of the oral exams, faculty meet briefly without the student present to discuss the student's performance on each individual written exam and on the oral exam, and a decision is made as to whether the student has passed or not.
 Students may take the comprehensive exams up to three times if they do not pass on their first attempt.

-Students begin by selecting a topic in consultation with the LAS graduate advisor or a LAS faculty member.
-Students should then develop a committee of three people (which may include the graduate advisor), with one faculty member serving as the director.
+Students begin by selecting a topic in consultation with the LAS Director or a LAS faculty member.
+Students should then develop a committee of three people (which may include the LAS Director) with one faculty member serving as the Chair.
 Committee members are usually members of the CSULA faculty, although in appropriate cases other qualified scholars may serve on thesis committees.

 Time spent writing the thesis proposal is not wasted.
 A well--written proposal is a large step taken toward writing an acceptable thesis.
 A student must demonstrate in this prospectus not only the specific topic that they are interested in investigating, but their knowledge of the literature related to this topic, the relevance of their research to larger questions and issues in the field, and their ability to formulate a plan for carrying out their proposed research.
 For the purposes of clarity, the proposal should be divided into clear categories.